ReportsVena vs Aleph

 Best ForStructured FP&A planning inside the Microsoft ecosystemFast, AI-native FP&A for lean high-growth teams

-Spreadsheet PhilosophyExcel templates backed by OLAP database (CubeFLEX)Excel and Google Sheets as first-class interfaces with central data engine
+Spreadsheet SupportExcel templates backed by OLAP database (CubeFLEX)Excel and Google Sheets (bi-directional)

 Google Sheets SupportLimited — Microsoft-focusedFull bi-directional support

-Microsoft EcosystemDeep - native M365, Teams, Power BI integrationNot Microsoft-ecosystem-native
+Microsoft EcosystemDeep — native M365, Teams, Power BI, Fabric integrationNot Microsoft-ecosystem-native

 Pricing Tier$$–$$$$$–$$$